doudoudedi/hackEmbedded/README.md

    ![image-20230213151548871](https://raw.githubusercontent.com/doudoudedi/blog-img/master/uPic/image-20230213151548871.png)

-   Add the retrieval of device information.
-Use - s to search for the - model parameter.
-This search is fuzzy and insensitive to case.
-Try to use the device information with the highest matching degree between lowercase output and input when inputting
+   Added retrieval of device information, using - s to search for the - model parameter.
+This search is fuzzy and case insensitive.
+Try to use lowercase when inputting, and finally output the device information with the highest matching degree with the input（The introduction of EXP and POC in version 0.3.7)

    If the following error occurs